-- Students who study abroad may count two courses per semester abroad toward your departmentals.
-The exception to this is the Junior Seminar in London: students may count two classes plus the seminar.
+- Students who study abroad may count up to two courses taken abroad as departmental courses.
+The exception to this is the English department's UCL semester: students may count two classes plus the Princeton seminar.

 - Cross-listed courses do not count against the Rule of 12 so long as the home department is not English.

 The Rule of 12.
 A student in the A.B. program is limited to 12 one-term courses (plus independent work) in a given department, plus up to two departmental prerequisites taken during the first year or sophomore year.
 Students who exceed the 31-course requirement for graduation may exceed the Rule of 12 by as many courses (e.g., if you take 32 courses total, you can exceed the rule of 12 by one course).
 For most English concentrators, this means only 12 courses primarily designated as English courses (ENG courses or cross-listed courses where ENG comes first--e.g., ENG 327/GSS 332).
 Departmental cognates do not count against the Rule of 12.